qchalex/HiParis_Fire_Detection/README.md

 ---

 ### **Installation**
-To get started, make sure you have **Python 3.10.12** installed, then install the necessary dependencies by running:
+To get started, ensure you have **Python 3.10.12** installed.
+Then, install the necessary dependencies by running:

 ```bash
 pip install -r requirements.txt